antranapp/today-i-learned/swift/2020-05-01_launching-a-command-line-tool-from-an-macos-app.md

 ---
-title: Launching a command line tool from an macOS app
+title: Launching a command-line command from a macOS app
 createdAt: 2020-05-01T11:23:48Z
 ---

-# Launching a command line tool from an macOS app
+# Launching a command line command from a macOS app

 ```swift
 func shell(_ args: String...) -> Int32 {